thegrumpys/odop/client/docs/Help/alerts.md

 ___

 ## Constraint MIN violation
-The associated variable's MIN constraint is violated.
+The associated variable's MIN constraint is violated by more than a trivial amount.

 In order to resolve this alert:
  - Use the Search feature (see next paragraph)